The Alarming Effects of Artificial Food Dye

 The Dye Hard Truths

-If you’ve been to nearly any grocery store lately, you may have noticed the trend in packaged food companies offering “dye-free” alternatives to many popular foods.
-From popsicles and fruit snacks to candy and yogurts– consumers are asking for other options to their favorites that don’t contain artificial food dye–and companies are starting to listen.
+If you've been to nearly any grocery store lately, you've probably noticed something wonderful happening—packaged food companies are finally offering "dye-free" alternatives to many popular foods.
+From popsicles and fruit snacks to candy and yogurts, we're seeing more options than ever before.
+As consumers, we're asking for better choices for our families, and companies are starting to listen.

-As a parent, seeing these options available more than ever before is refreshing.
-Artificial food dye has been slowly creeping into our food for the past 50 years, and people are starting to notice the harmful side effects.
-Brightly colored food is easy to spot on the grocery shelves.
-However, there is much more to artificial coloring than meets the eye.
-Today, we will dive into the dangers of artificial food dye and highlight the benefits of a dye-free lifestyle.
-You will also learn some surprising places where colors are lurking.
+As a parent, seeing these healthier options becoming more available feels like a breath of fresh air.
+Artificial food dye has been quietly making its way into our food supply for the past 50 years, and we're finally beginning to understand its concerning side effects.
+While those brightly colored packages might catch our eye on grocery shelves, there's so much more to artificial coloring than what we see on the surface.
+Today, we'll explore the real dangers of artificial food dye together and discover the amazing benefits of embracing a dye-free lifestyle.
+You'll also learn about some surprising places where these colors might be hiding in your pantry right now.

 What Is Artificial Food Dye?

-Sometimes, dyes are listed simply as “artificial colors” rather than individually, or they may even go by their commercial names, which may not indicate a color or number at all, adding to the confusion.
-Some of the commercial names for these artificial additives are:
+Sometimes, manufacturers list dyes simply as "artificial colors" rather than specifying each one individually.
+They might even use commercial names that don't indicate a color or number at all, which adds to our confusion as conscious consumers.
+Some of the commercial names these artificial additives hide behind include:

 The Dangers of Artificial Dyes

-Going completely “dye-free” is a lot of work, so it’s important to know if food dyes are as harmful as people claim.
-Is all the buzz about the adverse effects of artificial colors true?
-The truth is that the use of dyes is a very controversial topic.
-Some believe they are toxic and harmful, while others think they’re safe.
+Going completely "dye-free" requires dedication and awareness, so it's important to understand whether food dyes are truly as harmful as many believe.
+Is all the concern about the adverse effects of artificial colors justified?
+The truth is, the use of dyes remains a deeply controversial topic in the health Community.
+Some experts believe they're toxic and harmful to our bodies, while others maintain they're safe for consumption.

-Numerous studies have raised serious questions about the potential health risks associated with artificial colors.
-Adding to the controversy is that many countries have banned these ingredients from being added to the foods on grocery store shelves while others have not.
-Some countries have added warning labels in lieu of prohibiting them, much like alcohol and tobacco.
+Numerous scientific studies have raised serious questions about the potential health risks associated with artificial colors.
+What makes this controversy even more concerning is that many countries have actually banned these ingredients from their food supply, while others haven't taken action.
+Some nations have chosen a middle ground by adding warning labels, similar to those we see on alcohol and tobacco products.

-In the U.S., nine artificial dye additives remain in our foods without warning labels despite some efforts to ban them altogether.
-Does that mean they’re safe to consume?
+Here in the U.S., nine artificial dye additives continue to appear in our foods without any warning labels, despite ongoing efforts to ban them altogether.
+But does that necessarily mean they're safe for us and our families to consume?

-It is not only kids who see the effects of a dye-free lifestyle.
-The symptoms and severity can vary from person to person, and genetics can also come into play, but here are some of the possible side effects of consuming artificial coloring:
+It's not only children who experience the benefits of a dye-free lifestyle.
+The symptoms and their severity can vary significantly from person to person, and genetics can play a role too.
+Here are some of the possible side effects that people report from consuming artificial coloring:

-If you’re curious whether your child (or anyone in your family) has a dye allergy or sensitivity, start by eliminating all dyes from your diet for at least a week or two.
-Then, reintroduce them back in slowly to see if any of the adverse side effects return.
-A functional medicine doctor can be an excellent resource to help you with your health goals.
-They can help you uncover the root cause of your symptoms and guide you on your dye-free journey.
+If you're curious whether your child (or anyone in your family) might have a dye allergy or sensitivity, try this simple approach: eliminate all dyes from your diet for at least one to two weeks.
+Then, carefully reintroduce them slowly to see if any adverse side effects return.
+A functional medicine doctor can be an invaluable resource on this journey.
+They can help you uncover the root cause of your symptoms and guide you toward a healthier, dye-free lifestyle.

 More Than Meets The Eye

-If you’re eager to try cutting out artificial food dye from your diet, you’ll have to do more than simply skip those neon yellow sports drinks or brightly colored cereals and candy.
-Oddly, coloring agents are for more than just adding color to your food.
-You read that correctly.
-Artificial colors can be added for other reasons, like enhancing existing colors and acting as a preservative to color-less foods (even white food!) to keep them shelf-stable.
-Here are a few foods you may never have expected to include artificial coloring:
+If you're ready to try cutting artificial food dye from your diet, you'll need to look beyond those obvious neon yellow sports drinks or brightly colored cereals and candy.
+Surprisingly, coloring agents serve purposes beyond just adding vibrant colors to food.
+You read that correctly—artificial colors can be added for other reasons, like enhancing existing colors and acting as preservatives in colorless foods (even white foods!) to keep them shelf-stable longer.
+Here are several foods that might surprise you with their hidden artificial coloring:

-• Marshmallows – Blue 1 keeps marshmallows white and shelf stable.
-While dye-free options are available, most standard marshmallow brands choose the dyed kind.
+- Marshmallows – Blue 1 keeps marshmallows white and shelf stable.
+While dye-free options are available, most standard marshmallow brands still use artificial dyes.

-• Cheese – Orange cheese almost always contains an artificial color.
-When the choice presents itself, remember: white cheddar is always better!
+- Cheese – Orange cheese almost always contains artificial color.
+When given the choice, remember: white cheddar is always the better option!

-• Pickles – Check those ingredients.
-Pickles are often dyed to maintain that bright green color we see on the shelves.
+- Pickles – Check those ingredients carefully.
+Pickles are often dyed to maintain that bright green color we're accustomed to seeing.

-• Gum – Most gum contains at least one kind of dye, but dye-free options are available.
+- Gum – Most gum contains at least one type of dye, though dye-free options are becoming more available.

-• Cereal – Those brightly colored cereals we see know just how to draw us in.
-But check them all because dyes are a known additive.
+- Cereal – Those brightly colored cereals know exactly how to draw us in.
+But check them all, because dyes are a known additive across many brands.

-• Soda – Soda, even brown soda, is almost always dyed to give it color.
+- Soda – Soda, even brown varieties, almost always contains dye to achieve its characteristic color.

-• Fruit – Artifical dye in fresh fruit is probably the most disappointing of all.
-See those bright, juicy oranges?
+- Fruit – Artificial dye in fresh fruit is perhaps the most disappointing discovery of all.
+Those bright, juicy oranges?
 Lush red strawberries?
 Shiny red apples?
-While not all fruit is dyed, many are to keep their colors appealing to consumers.
-Opt for organic fruit to avoid dyes.
+While not all fruit is dyed, many are treated to maintain colors that appeal to consumers.
+Choose organic fruit to avoid dyes.

-• Fish – Love salmon or tuna?
-Those brightly colored fish aren’t always so bright in color.
-Color is added to them to appeal to consumers.
+- Fish – Love salmon or tuna?
+Those vibrant colors aren't always natural.
+Color is often added to make them more appealing to shoppers.

-• Hotdogs – Hotdogs and sausage casings are among the only foods approved for using Orange B for color.
+- Hotdogs – Hotdogs and sausage casings are among the only foods approved for using Orange B for coloring.

-• Vitamins – If your vitamins contain color, especially those gummies targeting children, be cautious of the ingredient list.
+- Vitamins – If your vitamins contain color, especially those gummy vitamins marketed to children, be extra cautious about checking the ingredient list.

-• Sauces and Condiments – Unfortunately, you’ll need to check all the labels because even your pantry staples could be hiding artificial colors, too.
+- Sauces and Condiments – Unfortunately, you'll need to check all the labels because even your trusted pantry staples could be hiding artificial colors.

 Beyond Food

-Artificial dyes are not limited to just the food we eat.
-Dyes can be found almost everywhere- in our cosmetics, clothing, and even our skin products.
-While some people only react negatively to artificial dyes when consumed in foods, many are sensitive when they come into contact with dyes on their skin.
-Toothpaste, hand soap, laundry detergent, colored clothing, shampoos, and even children’s medicines are often colored with artificial dyes.
+Artificial dyes aren't limited to just the food we eat.
+These synthetic colors appear almost everywhere—in our cosmetics, clothing, and even our skincare products.
+While some people only react negatively to artificial dyes when they consume them in foods, many are sensitive when these chemicals come into contact with their skin.
+Toothpaste, hand soap, laundry detergent, colored clothing, shampoos, and even children's medicines are often colored with artificial dyes.

-The good news, however, is that if you intentionally check labels, you will be able to find dye-free alternatives for almost everything.
-Some health food stores are dedicated to only selling dye-free food and products on their shelves, so you never need to worry about reading labels when you shop there.
-You can often find a statement on their company website to know for sure.
-Thankfully, so many companies are plastering their “dye-free” labels where they can be easily seen because they understand how important that information is.
+The wonderful news, however, is that if you make it a habit to check labels carefully, you'll be able to find dye-free alternatives for almost everything your family needs.
+Some health food stores are dedicated to only selling dye-free food and products, so you never need to worry about scrutinizing labels when you shop there.
+You can often find a clear statement on their company website to confirm their commitment.
+Thankfully, many companies are now prominently displaying their "dye-free" labels where they can be easily seen because they understand how important this information is to health-conscious families.

 Natural Alternatives

-If we can accept that food doesn’t need to be neon and overly vibrant, then we can live without artificial colors in our food.
-Nature has provided us with more than enough color if we know where to look.
-Plant-based food dyes are increasing in popularity for companies that rely on color in their foods.
-Carrots, blueberries, turmeric, beets, pomegranates, paprika, and spinach are just a few healthy and natural alternatives that will change the color of your food without the side effects.
+If we can accept that food doesn't need to be neon bright and artificially vibrant to be appealing, then we can absolutely live without artificial colors in our food.
+Nature has blessed us with more than enough beautiful colors if we know where to look.
+Plant-based food dyes are increasing in popularity among companies that want to add color to their foods naturally.
+Carrots, blueberries, turmeric, beets, pomegranates, paprika, and spinach are just a few of the healthy and natural alternatives that can change the color of your food without any of the concerning side effects.

 Final Thoughts

-Now that you’ve got the information, you can make an informed decision about artificial colors for yourself and your family.
-Options and alternatives to artificial food dye are everywhere nowadays, and if you decide to eliminate dyes from your diet, you likely will never miss them.
+Now that you have this valuable information, you can make an informed decision about artificial colors for yourself and your family.
+Options and alternatives to artificial food dye are more available than ever before, and if you decide to eliminate dyes from your diet, you'll likely find that you never miss them at all.

-At Knew Health, we wholeheartedly support our Members’ dye-free lifestyles with health coaching, functional medicine consultations, and access to discounted organic and dye-free foods.
-To get started, call us at 855-542-0050 or schedule an appointment with one of our knowledgeable Care Team Members, who can answer your questions about how we can support your healthy lifestyle.
+At Knew Health , we wholeheartedly support our Members' dye-free lifestyles with health coaching , functional medicine consultations, and access to discounted organic and dye-free foods.
+To get started on your wellness journey, call us at 855-542-0050 or schedule an appointment with one of our knowledgeable Care Team Members, who can answer your questions about how we can support your healthy lifestyle choices.

 Disclaimer: